hn/seagate-blackarmor-nas/README.md

 # exit
 ```

-Exit the shell and reboot the system via the Debian installer main menu.
+Exit the shell, remove USB stick and reboot the system via the Debian installer main menu.

 ### Additional tuning